tonywong-com/data-matcher/README.md

 ## Horizontal Scalability

 With this algorithm, it is challenging to achieve horizontal scalability by running a shared memory store (e.g. Redis) and a cluster of compute nodes.
+Cluster mode is currently not supported by this script.

 When processing each row, a compute node needs to lock the whole hash-table for both read and write, to avoid this race condition:
 * NodeA look up phone from shared memory, thinking its user is unique.